-If you supply goods or services consumed in Latvia, you may be required to charge VAT to your customers and pay VAT to the Latvian government.
+If you provide freelance services in Latvia, you may be required to charge VAT to your customers and pay VAT to the Latvian government.
 The State Revenue Service is the formal authority responsible for VAT management and other tax-related activities in Latvia.
-You can find information and updates regarding VAT laws on their website.

 In short, if you are a freelancer conducting taxable business activity within Latvian territory, you be liable for VAT once your sales revenue exceeds the annual threshold of EUR 40,000.
 The standard VAT rate in Latvia is 21%, but the government also levies reduced rates of 12% and 5%, which are charged based on the category of products you supply.
 While Latvia has its VAT registration protocols, they are based on the European Union’s VAT directives.
 EU VAT directives can sometimes override local Latvian legislation.

 Understanding everything about VAT can get confusing, so we’ve come up with a guide that explains the nitty-gritty of VAT registration for freelancers in Latvia.
 Let’s get started!